Putting it all together

 Maps & Guide Books

-We include a FREE Adventure Series Coast to Coast Walk map book in all our running packages, in our view the most useful map to have for running the Coast to Coast.
+We include a FREE Adventure Series Coast to Coast Walk map book in all our walk packages, in our view the most useful map to have for walking the Coast to Coast.

 We can also supply other guide books and maps at cost (with an additional post and packing charge current at time of order).
 These include the Harvey Maps (Walk and Bike versions), The Trailblazer “Coast to Coast Path” book written by Henry Steadman – often referred to as the bible of the walk – and the Cicerone publications book on the Coast to Coast.